francescopitzalis/spring-data-rest-webmvc/README.md

 ### Use

-Either use this project as a template for your own project, or simply include your own artifacts as dependencies in the `build.gradle` file.
+Either use this project as a template for your own project, or simply include your own artifacts as dependencies in the `pom.xml` file.

-The easiest way to get going with the REST exporter is to simply run the embedded Tomcat servlet container:
+The easiest way to get going with the REST exporter is to simply run the embedded Jetty servlet container:

-    ./gradlew tomcatRun
+    mvn jetty:run

-This will expose a server at `http://localhost:8080/spring-data-rest-webmvc/`.
+This will expose a server at `http://localhost:8080/`.
 Issue curl requests to find out what services are available.

-Alternatively, you can build a WAR file using `./gradlew war`, and deploy that into your servlet container.
+Alternatively, you can build a WAR file using `mvn package`, and deploy that into your servlet container.

 ### Loading dummy data for testing